Strategies, Techniques, and Approaches to Critical Thinking - Elsevier eBook on VitalSource, 6th Edition

 Elsevier eBook on VitalSource

-Develop the clinical nursing judgment you need to become a safe, competent clinician!
-Strategies, Techniques, & Approaches to Critical Thinking: A Clinical Reasoning Workbook for Nurses, 6th Edition uses a case-based, workbook format to help you build clinical reasoning skills.
-The clear, step-by-step approach helps you learn and apply essential knowledge, guiding you through increasingly sophisticated levels of critical thinking, priority-setting, and decision-making.
-More than 100 realistic case studies reflect the scenarios commonly encountered in clinical practice.
-Written by noted nursing educator Sandra Luz Martinez de Castillo, this edition adds coverage of emerging topics such as QSEN, interprofessional collaboration, and nursing leadership and delegation.
+Help students develop the clinical nursing judgment they need to become safe, competent clinicians!
+Strategies, Techniques, & Approaches to Critical Thinking: A Clinical Reasoning Workbook for Nurses helps build clinical reasoning skills by walking students step-by-step through the author’s unique, research-based critical thinking model.
+This straightforward, programmatic approach helps student nurses learn and apply essential knowledge, guiding them through increasingly sophisticated levels of critical thinking, priority-setting, and clinical decision-making.
+More than 100 true-to-life case studies reflect scenarios commonly encountered in clinical practice.
+New to this edition is coverage of emerging topics such as QSEN, interprofessional collaboration, and nursing leadership and delegation.

 - UNIQUE!
 Step-by-step approach builds your skills in critical thinking, clinical decision-making, and clinical reasoning, walking you through the author's research-based critical thinking model.

 - More than 100 true-to-life cases demonstrate how cases progress and complications arise, helping you develop increasingly sophisticated levels of critical thinking.

 - Emphasis on prioritization helps you prepare for nursing practice and for the NCLEX® Examination.

 - Integrated NCLEX Examination review helps you apply critical thinking skills to test questions and prepares you for the state boards.